CIntellifusion/Awesome-Papers/3D-enhanced Video-Base World Simulators.md

 - p6: solution

 (初稿没看worldmem写的，但是感觉思路非常像，不能和他那么像)

-World Simulator aims to model the internal principle of the real world, in other words, predict what the future looks like given the current state.
-Recent advancement in video generation models has proven video to be an practical (介质）to modeling the world thanks to large scale accisible videos.
-However, the data-driven generative models has the nature of inaccurate  3D consitency.
-On the other hands, representing real world with 3D sence and dynamics is more effictive way[add ref, worldscore的cite里面找找] but lacks sufficient data to scale up.
-Thus we propose the combine the two way to get a better world simulator.
+World Simulator aims to model the internal underlying of the real world, essentially by predicting future states based on current observations.
+Recent advancement in video generation models has proven video to be an practical  medium to modeling the world thanks to large scale accessible videos.
+However, the data-driven generative models has the nature of inaccurate  3D consistency.
+These data-driven generative models, however, often suffer from poor 3D consistency due to their reliance on 2D observations and implicit scene understanding.

 Video Generation Model faces severe 3D inconsistency issues especially in long video generation.
 The key reason is video generation model often has short context window (8 frames 16 frames) during training.
 This issue is more severe when doing downstream tasks like navigation, ego videos when spatial understanding is necessary.
 Many methods has been proposed to design different memory mechanism for video generations.
 Our key insights is we could compress history frames of variable length to a compressed fixed length pointcloud(explicit) or 3D representations(implicitly)